 The world of gravel is a far departure from the extremes of enduro and downhill mountain biking where Nukeproof has seen so much success.
 Nukeproof’s Digger Factory brings a unique approach to the gravel scene that will undoubtedly appeal to mountain bikers that are looking for a bike for winter training miles or a capable adventure bike.

 Versatility has been a key consideration for Nukeproof, and the Digger will happily eat up the training miles or churn out the midweek commuter miles before heading out for a weekend's adventures, thanks to the blend of road and mountain bike geometry.
 The frame is suitably overbuilt for a bike that doesn’t shy away when gravel riding starts to approach mountain bike territory.

 The Digger Factory's parts list is packed with mountain biking DNA to create a bike that wants to get rowdy.
 Unusually the Digger comes specced with 650b wheels and 47mm WTB Sendero tires which, combined with a dropper post, short stem and an ultra-wide 480mm handlebar, give the Digger Factory a confident and controlled ride.

-In Iceland, they have more gravel roads than they do paved, so it's unsurprising that Icelandic bike company Lauf is one of the industry leaders in the gravel scene.
+In Iceland, they have more gravel roads than they do Tarmac, so it's unsurprising that Icelandic bike company Lauf is one of the industry leaders in the gravel scene.
 Starting out with its unique carbon leaf-spring suspension fork, the company has gone on to build what it envisions to be the perfect race-ready gravel machine.

 The obvious talking point of this bike is the fork which will no doubt attract a lot of attention.
 The Lauf Grit SL fork uses frictionless carbon leaf springs to offer 30mm of chatter-stifling performance without the weight and maintenance penalties that come with traditional telescopic forks.